 Migrate settings from the Email Router to server-side synchronization

-Server-side synchronization is a method in Dynamics 365 for Customer Engagement apps that you can use to set up email and synchronize your appointments, contacts, and tasks.
+Server-side synchronization is a method in Microsoft Dynamics 365 that you can use to set up email and synchronize your appointments, contacts, and tasks.
 With server-side synchronization, you can centrally manage mailboxes and profiles, and also track errors about email processing.
 If your organization is currently using the Email Router, but wants to start using server-side synchronization instead, you can easily migrate the configuration settings from the Email Router to server-side synchronization to set up email.

 An organization can only use either the Email Router or server-side synchronization to process email.
-You can define what to use in the Email tab of System Settings in Dynamics 365 for Customer Engagement apps.
+You can define what to use in the Email tab of System Settings in Microsoft Dynamics 365.
 If you select server-side synchronization, the Email Router stops functioning for the organization.

 During migration, the old incoming and outgoing profiles for the user and queue mailboxes are merged to create a new email server profile that will be used by server-side synchronization.